ashokgelal/adonis-pingcrm/README.md

 - [ ] Inconsistent behavior with `orderBy` with 1 vs multiple columns.
 With 1 column `orderBy('firstName')` works but
 with multiple columns `orderBy(['firstName', 'lastName'])` does not.
 It needs to be `orderBy(['first_name', 'last_name'])` instead.
 [OrganizationsController.ts]
+- [ ] Calling toJSON() on the pagination object fails if one of the model's attributes has a single quote in it e.g. `O'Keefe`
+- [ ] IDE shows an error when calling `orWhereHas` on scoped query [Contact.ts #59]
+- [ ] Not having a `db:refresh` command is kind of annoying during development.